 Test-run before taking the baby

-Make sure that the trails are familiar to you, and find out which kind of terrain you really like.
-Taking a test run before hiking with the baby will help you find out the terrains you like.
-Some may like terrains along with water bodies while others will like hiking around the trails based on the availability of restrooms and restaurants.
+Make sure the trails are familiar to you, and find out which kind of terrain you really like.
+A test run before hiking with the baby will help you discover the terrains you like.
+Some may like terrains along with water bodies, while others will like hiking around the trails based on the availability of restrooms and restaurants.

 Choose a kid-friendly trail

-For the very first hikes with your baby go for places you are familiar with.
-And when you get experienced hiking with your babies you can find new hiking trails.
+For the first hikes with your baby, visit places you are familiar with.
+And when you get experienced hiking with your babies, you can find new hiking trails.
 You can easily find baby-friendly hiking trails in All Trails.

-While hiking with the baby keep in mind you hike in a good place where you can feed the baby.
-And depending on the time of year you are hiking try hiking in shades.
-Especially when you cannot put sunscreen on babies below 6 months old.
+While hiking with the baby, remember you are hiking in a good place where you can feed the baby.
+And depending on the time of year you are hiking, try hiking in shades, especially when you cannot put sunscreen on babies below six months old.

 Babies are more energetic in the morning so it’s best to start hiking in the morning.
 In this way after hiking all day by noon you can be back home and have lunch and a nap.
 With older babies, you may be able to hike longer trails.
 If you start early, you can return back from hiking before sunset.